SvenMaack/yeoman_shopware5/README.md

 This will create a subscriber in the *Subscriber* foler with the choosen name.
 The subscriber will be registered in the *Resources/service.xml* file.

+* `yo shopware5:command`

+This will create a command in the *Commands* foler with the choosen name.
+The command will be registered in the *Resources/service.xml* file.

 ## FAQ